-Prepare a hole large enough to give the roots plenty of room with a few inches of space beyond the roots and the sides of the hole.
+Whether you are planting in the ground or in a pot, prepare a hole large enough to give the roots plenty of room with a few inches of space beyond the roots and the sides of the hole.
 Build a mound of soil in the bottom of the hole on which to place the roots.
 Position the plant so that the area where the trunk meets the roots will be at ground level.